Piwigo/Piwigo-Mobile/README.md

 [Piwigo Mobile](https://itunes.apple.com/us/app/piwigo/id472225196?mt=8) for iPhone/iPad supplements the photo gallery software in the cloud [Piwigo.com](http://iwigo.com) and self-hosted Piwigo galleries (2.7 or higher):

 - Browse your albums,
-- Create new albums,
-- Delete, move and rename albums,
+- Create, delete, move and rename albums,
-- Edit, download and delete photos & videos,
+- Search, edit, download and delete photos and videos,
-- Copy and move images between albums,
+- Copy and move photos and videos between albums,
 - Set a photo as album image,
 - Upload photos:
    - of modifiable size and quality,